Definition and Epidemiology of Erythema Nodosum

 EN is a type of panniculitis (most common), which is characterized by a sudden onset of red, warm, and tender nodular eruptions on shins.
 Erythema nodosum may be accompanied by other symptoms such as fever.
 A number of factors can trigger EN; hence, it is supposed to be a cutaneous reactive process.

 Incidence and prevalence

-Incidence and prevalence of EN varies with varying etiological factors and geographical locations.
-Studies from Spain have shown the average annual incidence of biopsy proven EN in patients aged 14 years and above to be 52 cases per million population.
+Incidence and prevalence of EN vary with varying etiological factors and geographical locations.
+Studies from Spain have shown the average annual incidence of biopsy-proven EN in patients aged 14 years and above to be 52 cases per million population.
 The prevalence of EN in a study from a semi-rural area of England was 2.4 cases per thousand population per year.

-EN is known to occur at all ages; however, maximum numbers of cases are between second and fourth decades of life.
+EN is known to occur at all ages; however, the maximum number of cases is between the second and fourth decades of life.
 A high incidence has been seen between 20 and 30 years of age.
 This could be due to the high incidence of sarcoidosis in this age group which is associated with EN.

 EN is seen to occur more in women than men, with the occurrence being three to six times more in women.
 However, in the prepubertal age groups, the incidence is the same among girls and boys.

 EN is known to be associated with the following diseases in 15 – 30% of cases: